 The ultimate in luxury, the Caledonian Double offers all the same amenities and facilities as the Club Room, but with a double bed instead of twin bunks.

 If you’re traveling as a couple, or simply want a more comfortable solo sleeping experience, this is going to be a great option.
+That said, do bear in mind that the train moves around, so some might prefer the single bunk bed so as not to bump into your partner all night.

 Again, you get breakfast included, your own private en-suite toilet and shower, complimentary toiletries, station lounge access, priority boarding, priority club car access, Wi-Fi, charging points etc.